ibm-cloud-docs/billing-usage/billing-faq.md

 You might manage your payment method on a separate billing platform.
 You can easily register, update, or delete a payment method by going to [{{site.data.keyword.IBM_notm}} Billing](https://myibm.ibm.com/billing/).
 For more information, see [Managing your payment method outside of the console](/docs/billing-usage?topic=billing-usage-linkedusage#payment-method-ibm).

-For more information about specific error messages, see [Why can't I upgrade my IBM Cloud account?](/docs/account?topic=account-ts_upgrade_cc).
+For more information about specific error messages, see [Credit Card error messages](/docs/billing-usage?topic=billing-usage-cc-error-messages).

 ## Can I check the status of my account's updated payment method?
 {: #payment-method-status}